-The UCU Fund allocates scholarships for one year, with the expectation that they continue into subsequent years provided the recipient meets ongoing academic performance criteria.
+The UCU Fund allocates scholarships for a maximum duration of the 3-year programme, with the expectation that the recipient remains in good standing* and continues on to complete the programme.
 In terms of selection, there is a clear separation of the admissions procedure and the scholarship allocation process.

 Scholarship applicants need to make a strong financial case in order to be awarded a scholarship.